quintquant/magneto/README.md

 ```
 gnuplot> set pm3d; unset surface; unset key; set size ratio 1; set view map; splot "pic_mat_hires.dat" matrix
 ```

-![Plot of neutron scattering function](/pic_mat.png) Alhtough in this example the resolution is low, we can just about appreciate the 6 anti-ferromagnetic scattering peaks.
+![Plot of neutron scattering function](/pic_mat.png)

+Alhtough in this example the resolution is low, we can just about appreciate the 6 anti-ferromagnetic scattering peaks.
 Note that GNUplot does not know the values of the *q*<sub>x</sub> and *q*<sub>y</sub> axes, as it has only been provided with an array containign values of *S*(**q**).
 In reality, the plot spans values of  *q*<sub>x</sub> and *q*<sub>y</sub> from -3π to 3π, in units of 1/*a*.
 For a publication-ready plot, we would need to tell GNUPLOT to re-label the axes appropriately.

 In this example we have ket the number of pixels in the image being calculated deliberately low so that the calculation would be practically instantaneous.
 One can get much prettier pictures by using higher values of `Nk`.
 For instance, setting `Nk=50` yields the following 2.5k-pixel image (the calculation took 38 seconds in the same system used above):

-![Plot of neutron scattering function](/pic_mat_hires.png) If we change the field from `h=0.0` to `h=2.0` then the ground state changes to one with ferromagnetic alignment between the spins and the anti-ferromagnetic peaks are replaced with ferro-magnetic ones:
+![Plot of neutron scattering function](/pic_mat_hires.png)

+If we change the field from `h=0.0` to `h=2.0` then the ground state changes to one with ferromagnetic alignment between the spins and the anti-ferromagnetic peaks are replaced with ferro-magnetic ones:

-![Plot of neutron scattering function](/pic_mat_hires_hifield.png) This is related to an entanglement transition in this model - if you want to know more, you are pursue https://kar.kent.ac.uk/61595/.
+![Plot of neutron scattering function](/pic_mat_hires_hifield.png)

+This is related to an entanglement transition in this model - if you want to know more, you can find it here: https://kar.kent.ac.uk/61595/.

 ## To do